julsemaan/anyfile-notepad/README.md

 # ./afn-app.sh webdev
 ```

+The application will then be available though `http://localhost:8000`.

 ### Setting up Google Drive for the app

 Once you get the application displaying properly, you will need to setup at least the Google Drive API (Dropbox is optional).